krishna2004k/js-assesment/assesment-token/readme.md

 # MyToken Smart Contract

-This Solidity program is a simple "MyToken Smart Contract" program that demonstrates the Data Types,Mapping in Solidity,Conditional Statements and functionality of minting and burning of tokens from users account.
+Program  of solidity is a simple "Smart Contract myToken " program that demonstrates the Data Types,Mapping in Solidity,Conditional Statements and functionality of minting and burning of tokens from users account.

 ## Contract Overview
 The contract includes the following features:

-1. Public variables to store token details (name, symbol, and total supply)
+1. To store token details of public variables   (name, symbol, and total supply)

 2. A mapping to store balances of addresses

-3. A mint function to create new tokens and assign them to an address
+3. To create new tokens and assign them to an address use  mint function

-4. A burn function to destroy tokens from an address with balance checks
+4. To destroy tokens from an address with balance checks use a burn function

 ## Getting Started